potato-tf/PopExtensionsPlus/README.md

 As shown above in the mission attributes example.
 It is possible to apply global attribute changes to players and specific items.
 ItemAttributes supports item indexes or classnames for weapons.

 **Due to a limitation with VScripts AddAttribute/AddCustomAttribute functions, string attributes cannot be set**.
-This means setting attributes such as `custom projectile model` are not possible